 Steve likes to think of his restaurant as a hub for locals, transplants and tourists alike.
 "We stay open year-round, which is great because we really get to know the locals."
 But he appreciates newcomers to the community just as much.
-"There are a lot of peothey feel welcome.
+"There are a lot of people, especially retirees, moving into the community they feel welcome.